Scholars Learning Community

 Non-freshmen may opt to remain living in a Scholars Learning Community cluster with other Scholars of the same year if desired.

 At Binghamton University, we believe so strongly that you will learn at least as much outside of the classroom as inside the classroom, that our students live in places called residential colleges and, for our Scholars, offer the following benefits, rarely available anywhere else.

-Scholars Leadership Community
+- Scholars Mentoring Community

-Scholars Resident Assistants (RA)
+- Scholars Resident Assistants (RA)

 All residential communities have students living on each floor called Resident Assistants (RAs).
 RAs are there to assist fellow students in many different ways.
-Unique to the Scholars Learning Community is that Endicott Hall has several Resident Assistants who are also Scholars, and will be able to assist with the usual student situations, but also has the perspective of what it is like to be a Scholar.
+Unique to the Scholars Learning Community is that the Scholars Learning Community has several Resident Assistants who are also Scholars, and will be able to assist with typical student situations, but also have the perspective of what it is like to be a Scholar.

-Living/Learning Resident Director (RD) and Assistant Resident Coordinator (ARC)
+- Living/Learning Resident Director (RD) and Assistant Resident Coordinator (ARC)

 All residential communities have several professionals with a Bachelor's or Master's degree living in each community, called Resident Directors (RDs) and Assistant Resident Coordinators (ARC).
 RDs and ARCs are there to assist students in many different ways.
 Unique to the Scholars Learning Community, are an RD and ARC who are dedicated to the concept of the Scholars Learning Community.

 NEWING COLLEGE FROM THE OUTSIDE NEWING COLLEGE FROM THE INSIDE